Bhawanadewangan/data_analyst_hotel_booking/README.md

 ![image](https://github.com/Bhawanadewangan/data_analyst_hotel_booking/assets/115826888/2950df49-ca9b-439f-b106-d7de8106ea09)

 The accompanying bar graph the percentage of reservations that are canceled And those that are not.
-It is obvious that there are still a significant number of reservations that have not been cancelled.
-There are still 37% of clients who canceled their reservation, which has a significant impact on the hotel’s earnings.
+It is obvious that there are still a significant number of reservations that have not been canceled.
+There are still 37% of clients who canceled their reservations, which has a significant impact on the hotel’s earnings.

 ![image](https://github.com/Bhawanadewangan/data_analyst_hotel_booking/assets/115826888/c6064b9b-25fd-4cae-861c-fd6b161f95d4)